1backend/1backend/README.md

 #### What's the tech used?

-Angular 2, Go, Material Design, MySQL, Redis.
+Angular 2, Go, MySQL, Redis.

 #### How can I install it?